MetaDocencia/SitioWeb-NV/content/_index.en.md

               }
             </style>

-            We cultivate the Latin American scientific ecosystem through infrastructure, training, and community.
+            We cultivate the Latin American scientific ecosystem through research, training, and community.
           feature_icon: check   # not used; hidden via CSS
           features:
             - "Conducting research"